CesiumGS/cesium-unity/Documentation~/developer-setup.md

 > echo "" >> ./Editor/ConfigureReinterop.cs
 > ```
 > Alternatively, one may simple add a blank line or other minor change to both `ConfigureReinterop.cs` files in any text editor.
-> Once those changes have been saved, go back to the Unity editor to force it to re-run Reinterop.
+> Once those changes have been saved, go back to the Unity editor.
+It should automatically run Reinterop to generate the required native source files.

 To compile the C++ code for use in the Editor, run: